dragon1x/android-vshell/README.md

   <p align="center"><img src="./images/sysbench_results.png" width="90%"/></p>

-  Apparently vShell is 10 times slower than Linux distribution inside `proot`.
-  Likely that in certain cases performance penalty could be bigger.
+  According to benchmark, vShell is 10 times slower than Linux distribution inside `proot` (AArch64).
+However be prepared that actual performance in certain cases could be lower and may depend on used software or host device.

 - Runtime environment is isolated from host OS and hardware.